Gnarus-G/mynd/README.md

-  done    Mark one or more todo items as done rm      Delete a todo item, regardless of if it's done or not ls      List all todos that aren't done import  Read and save todos from a given file dump    Dump all todos as json config  Manage global configuration values
+  done    Mark one or more todo items as done rm      Delete a todo item, regardless of if it's done or not ls      List all todos that aren't done gui     Launch the GUI (mynd).
+Assuming it's in the path import  Read and save todos from a given file dump    Dump all todos as json config  Manage global configuration values